Personal Thoughts by Justin Lowmaster…

 All in all, Nerf N-Strike Elite falls short for me, but if you’d like a rails shooter that isn’t full of zombies and blood spattering everywhere, it is a viable alternative.
 I could have been better with faster paced game play.
 I worry the younger audience it is meant for will also tire of the repetitive times when the same few robots show up and you just stand there waiting for them to explode.
 It’s not a bad game though, just could have been better.

 This title is rated Everyone 10+ for fantasy violence and can be purchased at various locations as well as Amazon.com .

-Disclaimer: I was sent a copy of My Sims Agent to review from Electronic Arts .
-This review is 100% my opinion and has not been edited or reviewed by anyone.
+Disclaimer: I was sent a copy of NERF N-Strike Elite for review from Electronics Arts .
+This review is 100% our opinion and has not been edited or reviewed by anyone.
 I was not compensated in any other way for this product review.